DamilolaAhmadu/Movie-Recommendation/README.md

 The business objectives for us is:
 1. To create a Collaborative Filtering based Movie Recommendation System
 2. Predict the rating a user would give to a movie that he has not yet rated
-3. Minimize the difference between predicted and actual ratings (RMSE and MAPE)
+3. Minimize the differences between predicted and actual ratings (RMSE and MAPE)

 ## Data Collection :